-Hey everyone!
-I decided to share this with you because it’s something I struggled A LOT with when I was working at my last job.
-I was pretty stoked at first when I got hired there.
-I was leaving a job I loved, but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?
+Getting a new job is always nerve-wracking and frazzling, but I was pretty excited when I landed my new job.
+Sure, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?

 I hated the job so much.
 The environment wasn’t a good fit for me, and neither were my main responsibilities.
 I kept trying to push through it, telling myself that I simply wasn’t used to a new environment after almost 5 years at my previous job, and with time it would all fall into place eventually.
-But it actually got worse, and my mental and physical health started to deteriorate.
+But time actually made it much worse.
+My mental and physical health started to deteriorate.

-I think a lot of us just push through jobs we hate because we feel like they’re a great opportunity, because job-searching is a pain, because we think when we’re young our jobs are “supposed” to be horrible, etc. I also feel like a lot of people don’t know their jobs are sucking the life out of them.
-That’s why I created this list, so maybe it can help you figure out if your job is negatively affecting you.
-Or maybe you already know your job is making you unhappy, and you need validation that you aren’t alone.
-Either way… here’s 10 telltale signs your job is making you miserable.
+I think a lot of us just push through jobs we hate because we feel like they’re a great opportunity, because job-searching is a pain, because we think when we’re young our jobs are “supposed” to be horrible, etc. It also seems that many people don’t fully know their jobs are sucking the life out of them.

-#1: You feel an overwhelming sense of dread when you have to go to work, especially if nothing at work is out of the ordinary.
+#1: You feel an overwhelming sense of dread when you have to go to work.

 #2.
 You are more irritable and short-tempered with your family and friends.